munish-shah/cf_ai/README.md

 ./start.sh
 ```

-**For Windows users**: If you don't have bash, install one of these:
+**For Windows users**: If you don't have bash, install one of these or perform manual setup below:
 - **Git Bash** (recommended): Download from https://git-scm.com/downloads
 - **WSL** (Windows Subsystem for Linux): Follow [Microsoft's WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install)